 The design organizes the building into two wings joined by the atrium and a shared classroom, which allows natural daylight to flow into three sides of each classroom grouping.
-The building includes flexible learning spaces for PS/K, 1/2, 3/4, and 4/5 grade students, as well as art studio and after school spaces on the lower level, opening out to the playfield for after school activities.
+The building includes flexible learning spaces for PS/K, 1/2, 3/4, and 4/5 grade students, as well as an art studio and after-school spaces on the lower level, opening out to the playfield for after-school activities.

 Client | The Waynflete School